AntoineSoetewey/statsandr/content/faq.md

 This FAQ may be updated with new questions.
 Feel free to [contact me](/contact/) if you have any other questions.

-## 1. What technology do you use to write this blog and the articles?
+## 1. What technology and theme do you use to write this blog and the articles?

 This blog is written in R using the [`{blogdown}` package](https://bookdown.org/yihui/blogdown/) and Hugo, and deployed and hosted via Netlify.

+Regarding the theme, I wanted to focus on the information I provide in my articles and did not want to distract readers with too many features, so I chose the [Renga](https://github.com/nanxstats/hugo-renga) theme, which is a minimalist theme for Hugo/blogdown.
+As the blog evolved, I slightly edited the code and added some extra features that I considered important.

 The code can be found on [GitHub](https://github.com/AntoineSoetewey/statsandr).

 ## 2. I am new to this blog, to R or to statistics, from where can I start?